b-m-f/Configs/README.md

 	- ripgrep
 - Update `~/.gitconfig` with the correct values
 - use `link.sh` script to link all the configs relative to the home directory

-## Architecture

-Tmux and vim are integrated together with scripts.
-This allows sharing of shortcuts for navigation.

-Check the `tmux.conf` as this is the starting point to handle shortcuts for navigation.

 ## Theme